Vishok-2006/Vector-Project/README.md

 Returns the `answer` directly from Gemini, along with the `sources` metadata denoting filenames and pages of context chunks retrieved for grounded results.

 ---

-## 3. Sample Prompts

-1.  **Extract Specifics**: "Find all mentions of performance metrics across the uploaded logs."
-2.  **Compare Documents**: "Compare the introductory thesis in Document A against the conclusion detailed in Document B."
-3.  **Out-of-Scope Fallback Validation**: "What is the molecular weight of Water?" -> (Assistant will cleanly reject this as "Not found in documents" due to strict boundary prompting).
-4.  **Follow-up Context**: "Summarize that last point again but format it as a markdown table."

----

-## 4. Deployment Steps

-**Backend (Production)**
-1. Dockerize the FastAPI app using `tiangolo/uvicorn-gunicorn-fastapi:python3.10`.
-2. Configure persistent volumes for the Endee database to prevent data deletion.
-3. For deployment platforms like Google Cloud Run or AWS App Runner, inject `GEMINI_API_KEY` into secrets management natively.

-**Frontend (Vercel)**
-Deploy via Vercel for native App Router capabilities:
-1. `npm i -g vercel`
-2. Run `vercel` in the `/frontend` directory.
-3. Configure your production rewrites inside `next.config.mjs` to target your deployed FastAPI URL.